 17. Microsoft SQL server Integration services (SSIS)

-Microsoft SQL server integration service is a product developed for data migration.
-It makes data integration efficient as the process of integration and transformation takes place in the memory itself.
+Microsoft SQL server integration service is a product developed for data integration and migration.
+It makes data integration efficient as the process of the data integration processes and transformation takes place in the memory itself.
 As it is the product of Microsoft, it only supports MSS.

 - Data can be moved efficiently from source to destination using its import/export wizard.

 - It has a user-friendly drag-and-drop interface and good technical support is also provided.

 - All the activities related to data sources are easily captured.

 - Using plug-ins, it can be integrated with salesforce and CRM.